pratyushojha04/aadiyog-internship-assesment/Readme.md

 # Index
 ### For better visiblity see it in day wise folder with plots and images.
-### In the data you will find 4 csv files 2 is for DTW  and 2 is for Euclidean Distance
+### In the data you will find 4 csv files 2 is for DTW  and 2 is for Euclidean Distance and please check output.avi for parallel analysis of the two videos.
 ### In the Day 1 folder you will find the process_videos.py which has code for DTW and second file is for Euclidean Distance Documentation file is also there.
 ### In the Day 2 folder you will find the one finding file and other for the script for ploting the visualizations.

 # **Problem Statement:**